bengro/CodingInterview/README.md

 5. Definition "String rotation": string of same size and identical letter sequence but with arbitrary offset.

 ## Chapter 2: Linked Lists
+1. Runner technique: using two pointers to iterate a linked list.
+Can for example be used to find the kth element to last, remove duplicates.
+2. Link Lists shift cheap (contrary to Arrays).

+## Java notes
 1. Comparisons with == operator or isEqual: == checks whether two variable point to the same reference. isEqual compares the objects values.